 can be used inside loops, but not inside callbacks (more on that later).

-Let’s combine both generators to produce the iterable numberedLines
+Let’s combine both generators to produce the iterator numberedLines

 :